-We normalise both δ and γ setting $\delta{-1} = 0$ and $\gamma{-1} = 0$.
-These event-study specifications are increasingly common in panel settings, and here we adopt the notation of Freyaldenhoven et al. (2018).
-In this specification, we are interested in the leads and the lags of the policy changes, where lags capture any prevailing trends prior to the reform, and leads show the change in health outcomes following the reform's implementation.
-In main specifications 3-4, we present the model for morbidity data available from 2001 to 2015, which allows us to consider a large number of monthly lags and leads.
+We normalise both δ and γ setting $\delta{-1}=0$ and $\gamma{-1}=$ 0.
+These event study specifications are increasingly common in panel settings, and here we adopt the notation of Freyaldenhoven et al. (2018), using Δ to denote the precise moment in which treatment status changes.
+In this specification, we are interested in the leads and the lags of the policy changes, where leads capture any prevailing trends prior to the reform and lags show the change in health outcomes following the reform's implementation.
+In the main specifications (3) and (4), we present the model for morbidity data available between 2001 to 2015, which allows us to consider a large number of monthly lags and leads.
 We use 36 monthly lags and leads, where the final lag and lead indicates all periods beyond this time.
-As was the case with two-way FE models, we also examine robustness to using yearly data with all hospitalizations.
-In this case we are able to use data exclusively from 2004-2015, aggregated to a yearly-level, and as such we estimate 3 leads and 8 lags of the ILE reform, and 5 leads and 7 lags of regressive law changes.
-We can estimate additional lags for regressive reforms in this case given that there is greater variation in treatment timing.17 In the case of mortality or fertility where longer periods of data are available, lags and leads are modified in yearly event studies to provide a fully saturated model in each case.
+As was the case with two-way FE models, we also examine robustness to using yearly data with all hospitalisations.
+In this case we are able to use data exclusively from between 2004-2015, aggregated to a yearly-level, and as such we estimate three leads and eight lags of the ILE reform, and five leads and seven lags of regressive law changes.
+We can estimate additional lags for regressive reforms in this case given that there is greater variation in treatment timing.
+18 In the case of which could also impact birth rates.
+We discuss this at greater length in Section 5.3.

+17 It is also important to note that the ILE reform included the option of accessing free contraceptives after undergoing an abortion procedure, mortality or fertility where longer periods of data are available, lags and leads are modified in yearly event studies to provide a fully saturated model in each case.
 In one case where parallel pre-trends appear less convincing, we conduct a newly described estimation and inference procedure known as "Honest DD" to examine possible implications of violations of the parallel trend assumption (Rambachan and Roth, 2019).